Civil conscription: Sweden

 Civil conscription is, along with military conscription and general service conscription, part of the total defense duty that is mandatory for all residents of Sweden, male and female, from the 16th to the 70th years of age.
 This is an obligation to participate in activities required to prepare Sweden for war.
 The Swedish Government has decided to reintroduce short basic training for civilian conscripts in municipal emergency services and in operation and maintenance of electricity production and network operations.
-In 2025, the governement tasked the National Board of Health and Welfare with planning the introduction of civilian conscription for the health and medical care services.
+In 2025, the government tasked the National Board of Health and Welfare with planning the introduction of civilian conscription for the health and medical care services.
 The aim is to strengthen the healthcare sector's capacity in times of war and emergencies.

 To increase Sweden's ability to plan and strengthen personnel supply within the total defense, civilian conscription was in 2024 activated for the emergency services.
 The Swedish Civil Contingencies Agency is in charge of assessing the individuals that will be inducted as civilian conscript in the municipal rescue services.
 The civilian conscripts must complete refresher training and will then be posted as a civilian in the municipal war-time resque organization by the Swedish Defence Conscription and Assessment Agency, either as a rescue worker or as a rescue officer.
 The assignment will be adapted to the conscript's qualifications and skills.
 The mandatory refresher course is ten days long and takes place at the training centers at Revinge and Sandö.

 The Swedish Power-Grid Agency is in charge of training 1,000 civilian conscripts for the electricity supply sector during the period 2025–2028.
 The civilian conscripts will be posted for repair duty in the electrical grid organization and will become an important reinforcement resource during emergencies and war.